Portland Maine Freedom Trail Eastern Cemetery

 The Eastern Cemetery is the resting place of some of Portland's noted abolitionist, who campaigned against slavery, provided safe-houses and assisted runaways on their journey to freedom.
 Charlotte Thomas 1822-1920 Sophia Ruby Manuel 1802-1875 Elias Thomas 1772-1872 Elizabeth Widgery Thomas 1779-1861 Margaret P. Driver 1769-1853 Christopher Christian Manuel 1781-1845 George Ropes 1809-1842 Jenett C. Pear Ruby 1805-1827

 Erected by City of Portland Maine.

 Location.
 43° 39.789′ N, 70° 15.064′ W. Marker is in Portland, Maine, in Cumberland County.
 Marker is at the intersection of Congress Street and Mountfort Street, on the right on Congress Street.
-Touch for map.
-Marker is located outside the fence boundary for the Eastern Cemetery, along Congress Street.
-Marker is at or near this postal address: 224 Congress Street, Portland ME 04101, United States of America.
-Touch for directions.
+Marker is located outside the fence

 Credits.
 This page was last revised on July 31, 2016.
-This page originally submitted on July 29, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 213 times since then and 23 times this year.
+It was originally submitted on July 29, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 278 times since then and 10 times this year.
 Photos: 1, 2. submitted on July 29, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.